 - At 10, you should identify your favorite subject in school and pick up the hobbies that you will master later in life.

-- Between 16-18, you should collide with a star-crossed lover.
+- Between 16 and 18, you should collide with a star-crossed lover.

 - In your early 20s, you should find true, lifelong friends at college.